UPDATE: FDA Requests Removal of All Ranitidine (ZANTAC) Products from the Market

 If you used heartburn medications and have been diagnosed with a form of digestive tract cancer, you may have a legal claim.
 If you would like more information about your legal options or would like to talk with a lawyer experienced in this litigation, please give us a call at 1.800.887.8029 or fill out our free case review form on the right side of this page.
 All consultations are free and confidential.

 Ranitidine, which is more commonly known as Zantac, is a medication that is available in over-the-counter and prescription form.
 Over-the-counter Ranitidine is approved to prevent and relieve heartburn.
 Prescription Ranitidine is approved to treat and prevent ulcers of the stomach and intestines.
 On September 13, 2019 the FDA announced that some ranitidine medicines may contain the impurity NDMA, which is classified as a probable human carcinogen.
+On April 1, 2020, after new studies confirmed increased risk to public health, the FDA requested manufacturers immediately withdraw all prescription and over-the-counter ranitidine products from the market.

 Reports indicate that individuals who consume unacceptable amounts of NDMA may be at risk of being diagnosed with the following cancers: